hack3rs.ca network-security

 1. Why This Attack Vector Persists

-This category includes more than classic phishing emails.
-It also includes credential harvesting pages, MFA fatigue attacks, token/session theft, and social engineering designed to push users into approving malicious access.
+This category goes well beyond classic email lures.
+Credential harvesting pages, MFA fatigue attacks, token and session theft, and social engineering designed to push users into approving malicious access all belong here.
+The attacker doesn't need to exploit software if they can exploit trust.

 2. What Defenders Should Monitor

-Look for unusual authentication patterns: impossible travel, repeated failed sign-ins followed by success, new device sign-ins, abnormal MFA prompt volumes, unusual IP ranges, and suspicious session creation or token reuse.
+Pull authentication logs first.
+Look for impossible travel, repeated failed sign-ins followed by a success, new device registrations, abnormal MFA prompt volumes, and session tokens created from infrastructure you haven't seen before.

-Email and web telemetry also matter.
-Track suspicious login pages, redirects to lookalike domains, and user reports of prompts they did not initiate.
-Fast user reporting often gives defenders the earliest signal.
+Email and web telemetry fill in what the identity provider misses.
+Track redirects to lookalike login domains, suspicious link clicks in email gateway logs, and user reports of prompts they didn't request.
+Fast user reporting is often the earliest signal available.

 3. Defensive Response and Prevention